1. News & Events

 Co-working in the cafe

-What people want from their workplace is changing and it’s now more important than ever to create a culture that will keep your team motivated.
-But achieving this goes far beyond just designing a space that accommodates your employees’ needs, it’s all about building a sense of community in the workplace and creating an environment in which they can thrive.
+With the workplace as we know constantly changing, it’s now more important than ever to create a culture that will keep your team motivated.
+However, achieving this goes far beyond just designing a space that accommodates your employees’ needs.
+Instead, it’s all about building a sense of community in the workplace and creating a cultural, vibrant environment in which colleagues can thrive.

 Why is Community Important at Work?

 When it comes to building a sense of community in the workplace, there are a number of different benefits for both employers and employees.
-In fact, research has found that having a best friend at work significantly improves job satisfaction and motivation, so it’s hardly surprising people are seeking out roles in sociable, fun and supportive environments.
+In fact, research has found that having a close friend at work significantly improves job satisfaction and motivation, so it’s hardly surprising people are seeking out roles in sociable, fun, and supportive environments.

 Strong workplace communities can help to: